 3. Educating managers and healthcare providers

-Hotii ts'eeda is pleased to support the Goba project from Fort Good Hope's Melinda Laboucan.
+Hotıì ts'eeda is pleased to support the Goba project into the 2023/2024 fiscal year.